0xMiden/miden-tutorials/docs/src/rust-client/foreign_procedure_invocation_tutorial.md

 // -------------------------------------------------------------------------
 println!("\n[STEP 2] Building counter contract from public state");

+// Define the Counter Contract `AccountId`.
+// Below is the ID of the contract deployed to testnet, but you can replace with the `AccountId`
-// Define the Counter Contract account id from counter contract deploy let (_, counter_contract_id) =
+// from your own counter contract deploy tutorial. let (_, counter_contract_id) =
     AccountId::from_bech32("mtst1qr94p4ra70tzqqpzlw05erhpdyydgzuz").unwrap();